eraybasar/pesdk-docs/_guides/html5/v4/concepts/controls.md

 published: true # Either published or not
 ---

-Since version 3.5.0 you can force users to use certain controls before using all other editor functions.
+Since version 3.5.0 of ReactUI you can force users to use certain controls before using all other editor functions.
 In order to do that, you need to pass the `editor.forceControls` option which contains an array of objects in the following format: